jclupo/Latin102-05/translation1.md

 Please translate the passgae into idiomatic English.

-When Hercules had come into the hospitalaity of king Dexamenus and had violated his daughter Deianira, she was wishing to lead
+When Hercules had come into the hospitalaity of king Dexamenus and had violated his daughter Deianira, was wishing to lead her as his wife.